rundeck/docs/docs/learning/solutions/database-management/index.md

 **Capacity Planning and Scaling:** Monitor database usage trends and automate the provisioning or scaling of database resources (e.g., adding storage, increasing memory) based on predefined triggers or schedules, or make ad-hoc requests that can be approved through WFA.

-To see example content check out the [Getting Started with Solutions] page.
+To see example content listed below check out the [Getting Started with Solutions](/learning/solutions/getting-started.md) page.

 | Examples |
 | --- |